Jeffrey Dahmer: 1990 murders

-1991 killings
+1991 murders

 In February 1991, Dahmer observed a 17-year-old named Curtis Straughter standing at a bus stop near Marquette University.
 According to Dahmer, he lured Straughter into his apartment with an offer of money for posing for nude photos, with the added incentive of sexual intercourse.
 Dahmer drugged Straughter, cuffed his hands behind his back, then strangled him to death with a leather strap.
-He then dismembered Straughter, retaining the youth's skull, hands, and genitals and photographing each stage of the dismemberment process.
+He then dismembered Straughter, retaining his skull, hands, and genitals and photographing each stage of the dismemberment process.

 Less than two months later, on April 7, Dahmer encountered a 19-year-old named Errol Lindsey walking to get a key cut.
-Lindsey was heterosexual.
 Dahmer lured Lindsey to his apartment where he drugged him, then drilled a hole in his skull through which he injected hydrochloric acid with a baster.
 According to Dahmer, Lindsey awoke after this experiment (which Dahmer had conceived in the hope of inducing a permanent, unresistant, submissive state), saying: "I have a headache.
 What time is it?"
 In response to this, Dahmer again drugged Lindsey, then strangled him.
 He decapitated Lindsey and retained his skull.
 He then flayed Lindsey's body, placing the skin in a solution of cold water and salt for several weeks in the hope of permanently retaining it.
 Reluctantly, he disposed of Lindsey's skin when he noted it had become too frayed and brittle.

 By 1991, fellow residents of the Oxford Apartments had repeatedly complained to the building's manager, Sopa Princewill, of the foul smells emanating from Apartment 213, in addition to the sounds of falling objects and the occasional sound of a chainsaw.
 Princewill contacted Dahmer in response to these complaints on several occasions, although he initially excused the odors emanating from his apartment as being caused by his freezer breaking, causing the contents to become "spoiled".
 On later occasions, he informed Princewill that the reason for the resurgence of the odor was that several of his tropical fish had recently died, and that he would take care of the matter.

 On May 24, 1991, Dahmer encountered 31-year-old aspiring model Tony Hughes at a nightclub.
 He was lured to Dahmer's apartment with an offer of money to pose for photographs.
 Hughes was drugged into unconsciousness before Dahmer injected hydrochloric acid into his skull in an effort to disable his will and render him submissive, although on this occasion, the drilling and injection proved fatal.